UWM Graduate Student Wellness Series

 Presented as a part of the Graduate Student Wellness Series by UWM’s Graduate School

 Have you ever watched Extreme Couponing and wondered how those shoppers pull it off?
 This presentation is for you!
 We’ll cover the basics of using electronic coupons to score toiletries, laundry items, and certain food products at a discount—or even for free.
 Best of all, all you need is a smartphone!
-Join the meeting
+Registration required.

 Game Night for Graduate Students (In-person)